Skip to Content

 This post contains affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, we earn a commission on qualifying purchases.

-St. Patrick’s Day Coffee Filter Shamrock Craft
+St. Patrick’s Day Coffee Filter Shamrock Craft Learning Benefits

 Completed rainbow colored coffee filter shamrock hanging in sunny, snowy window.

-Coffee Filter Shamrock Craft Supplies:
+Coffee Filter Shamrock Craft Supplies

 How to Make Coffee Filter Shamrocks: